 Your guest messaging system should be digesting digital cues from your PMS, site, social, and past guest behavior to help you identify and trigger the right message at the right time.
 You could do this on an individual basis with a single guest, but you could never do it at scale to engage all your guess at the right time with the right message.
 That’s where a powerful AI engine built into your guest messaging system becomes so important.

 Reporting That Leads To Decisions

 As we say at Fuel, “Always Be Testing.”
 But you can’t test if you can’t report and you won’t know what should be tested if you can’t pull the data to make those decisions.
-This is why having a strong analytics and reporting suite is an important factor in your CRM solution choice.
+This is why having a strong analytics and reporting suite is an important factor in your guest messaging solution choice.
 I would break these two types of reporting into two groups:

 Customer Metrics: Customer metrics include broad analytics such as database size, list health and customer groups to more granular (action-oriented) items such as customer segments likely to book within the next 30 days.
 These are the analytics tools you need to identify opportunities and create campaigns.

 Campaign Metrics: The second type of reporting you need in your guest messaging solution is specific campaign metrics.
 These include data like an email click report, SMS response rate, or revenue by campaign.

 Both of the analytics types above should be first and foremost easy to create and use.
 When a guest messaging system has great reporting out of the box it gives you more time to create the custom reports needed for a hotel’s success.